budulinek/arduino-altherma-controller/Payload-data-write.md

 | u8        | unsigned 8-bit integer 0 ..
 255     |
 | s16       | signed 16-bit integer -32768..32767 |

+Explanation of **s16** format: a temperature of 21.5°C  is represented by the value of 215 in little endian format (0xD700).
+A temperature of  -1°C  is represented by the value of -10 in little endian format (0xF6FF).

 Observations show that a few hundred parameters can be exchanged via packet types 0x3X, but only some of them are writeable.
 The following tables summarize all known writeable parameters for Daikin Altherma LT and Altherma Hybrid:

 ### Packet type 0x35